- Scientific name: Dipturus batis (but see below)

 - Feeds on: Will take crustaceans and shellfish, as well as other fish such as flatfish.
 Larger skate will also hunt in mid-water for pelagic fish.

-- Description: Diamond shaped body with long tail.
-Snout is long and pointed.
+- Description: Diamond shaped body with a long tail.
+The snout is long and pointed.
 Back is usually brown in colour, although sometimes greenish, and features lighter coloured spots.
 There are twelve to twenty spines or horns running along the tail, and mature skate may have small thorns on the body.
-Underside is pale to white, sometimes with a bluish tinge.
+The underside is pale to white, sometimes with a bluish tinge.